 - 01 Engagement and responsibilities summary

-- 02 Your audit engagement team
+- O2 Your audit engagement team

 - 03 Audit scope, approach and timeline

 - 04 Significant risks and other key judgement areas

 - 05 Value for money

 - 06 Fees for audit and other services

 - 07 Our commitment to independence

 - 08 Materiality and misstatements

-Appendix - Key communication points
+- A Appendix A Key communication points

+- B Appendix B Revised auditing standard on Identifying and assessing the risks of material misstatement: ISA (UK) 315 (Revised 2019)

 This document is to be regarded as confidential to Rushcliffe Borough Council.
-It has been prepared for the sole use of Governance Scrutiny Group as the appropriate sub-committee charged with governance.
+It has been prepared for the sole use of the Governance Scrutiny Group as the appropriate sub-committee charged with governance.
 No responsibility is accepted to any other person in respect of the whole or part of its contents.
 Our written consent must first be obtained before this document, or any part of it, is disclosed to a third party.